IRA FLATOW, HOST:

 FLATOW: My high school French is a little bit rusty.
 How did you get - you're a scientist.
 How did you get involved in writing books?
 What made you cross over?

 REICHS: I made full professor at the university, and I was free to do whatever I wanted to do.
 And I had done scientific books, textbooks, journal articles.
 And I just thought it would be fun to write fiction.
-I had never done that - well maybe my resume, but...
+I had never done that - well, maybe my resume, but...

 REICHS: So - and I also thought it might bring my science to a broader audience.
 So I had just worked on a serial murder case up in Montreal, and I thought it had some interesting elements.
 So I gave it a shot.

 FLATOW: Wow.
 Tell us exactly what the definition of a forensic anthropologist is.
-What does someone do?
+What does that someone do?

 REICHS: We're physical anthropologists with a specialty in the human skeleton, but we go beyond that, and we do extra training so that we can work in legal contexts.
 And we get board certification from the American Board of Forensic Anthropology.